Traneptora/TumblGIFifier/README.md

 Warning:
 TumblGIFifier is still in its early stages of development.
 The UI is a bit clunky and there WILL be undiscovered bugs.

+## For Ordinary Users

+If you don't want to compile it from source, click the "Releases" button to the upper-right, and download the most recent version.

 ## Compilation

 	$ ant